Tosino46/Amazon-Product-Review-Analysis/README.md

 ## Conclusion

 The Amazon Product Review Analysis dashboard provides key insights into consumer behavior, pricing efficiency, and category performance.
-By leveraging these findings, stakeholders can enhance product strategies, drive customer satisfaction, and increase overall profitability.
+By leveraging these findings, the stakeholders can enhance product strategies, drive customer satisfaction, and increase overall profitability.